Ashley Montagu: The Elephant Man

 Possibly one of Montagu's least significant works was the most famous one.
 His biography of a deformed 19th century British man, Joseph Merrick, dubbed The Elephant Man, was published in 1971 and formed the basis of the 1980 movie directed by David Lynch.

+Personal life

+Montagu married Marjorie Peakes in 1931; the couple had two daughters and one son.
+He died in Princeton, New Jersey on November 26, 1999.

 Legacy

-An Ashley Montagu Fellowship for the Public Understanding of Human Sciences has been established at the University of Sydney, in Australia, and is currently held by anthropologist Dr Stephen Juan.
-Survived by his wife and by three children, Audrey Murphy of Sutton, Mass.; Barbara Johnstone of Princeton; and Geoffrey Montagu of Los Angeles, at the time he also had four grandchildren and two great-grandchildren.
+In 2008, Australia's University of Sydney appointed Dr Stephen Juan as "Ashley Montagu Fellow for the Public Understanding of Human Sciences", a position created especially for Juan (who died in 2018).